Welcome back to Croke Park

 In The Stadium

-Social distancing is in play in Croke Park – it’s 2m at all times.
+Please observe social distancing in Croke Park.
 Be careful when passing other people in the stadium & avoid face-to-face contact with other supporters – pass with your back to them.

 Wear a face covering in the stadium at all times – even when you are in your seat.If you are exempt from wearing a face-covering, you can collect a face-covering exemption lanyard from the customer care points in the outer and Inner Cusack concourse.